Volcanic bomb

 Lava bomb at Strohn, Rhineland-Palatinate, Germany, with a diameter of 5 metres and a mass of 120 tonnes.
 It was caused by a volcanic eruption in 8300 BC.

 A volcanic bomb or lava bomb is a mass of partially molten rock (tephra) larger than 64 mm (2.5 inches) in diameter, formed when a volcano ejects viscous fragments of lava during an eruption.
 Because volcanic bombs cool after they leave the volcano, they are extrusive igneous rocks.
 Volcanic bombs can be thrown many kilometres from an erupting vent, and often acquire aerodynamic shapes during their flight.
-Bombs can be extremely large; the 1935 eruption of Mount Asama in Japan expelled bombs measuring 5–6 m (16-20 ft) in diameter up to 600 m from the vent.
-Volcanic bombs are a significant volcanic hazard, and can cause severe injuries and death to people in an eruption zone.
-One such incident occurred at Galeras volcano in Colombia in 1993; six people near the summit were killed and several seriously injured by lava bombs when the volcano erupted unexpectedly.
-On July 16, 2018, 23 people were injured on a tour boat near the Kilauea volcano as a result of a basketball-sized lava bomb from the 2018 lower Puna eruption.
+Volcanic bombs can be extremely large; the 1935 eruption of Mount Asama in Japan expelled bombs measuring 5–6 m (16-20 ft) in diameter to a distance up to 600 m from the vent.
+Volcanic bombs are a potentially deadly volcanic hazard in an eruption zone.
+In an incident at Galeras volcano in Colombia in 1993, six people near the summit were killed and several seriously injured by lava bombs when an eruption broke out unexpectedly.
+On July 16, 2018, 23 people were injured on a tour boat near the Kilauea volcano by a basketball-sized lava bomb from the Puna eruption.

-Volcanic bombs are known to occasionally explode from internal gas pressure as they cool, but in most cases, most of the damage they cause is from impact, or subsequent fire damage.
-Bomb explosions are most often observed in "bread-crust" type bombs.
+Volcanic bombs occasionally explode from internal gas pressure as they cool, but in most cases, the damage is from impact or subsequent fire.
+Explosions are most often observed in "bread-crust" type bombs.